 Another promising finding in our study is the low level of prophylactic antibiotics dispensed.
-The utilization of prophylactic antibiotics is associated with increased resistance, likely from the constant use of antibiotics over time.37 In addition, there is a lack of evidence in the optimal duration and antibiotic choices for prophylaxis, and UTI is known to recur after the termination of prophylaxis.7 Infrequent prophylaxis use reflects recommendations to curtail resistance.37 However, other factors such as frequency of infections or recurrence, as well as the sequelae of infections may also play an integral role in low prophylactic use.
+The use of prophylactic antibiotics is associated with increased resistance, likely from the constant use of antibiotics over time.37 In addition, there is a lack of evidence in the optimal duration and antibiotic choices for prophylaxis, and UTI is known to recur after the termination of prophylaxis.7 Infrequent prophylaxis use reflects recommendations to curtail resistance.37 However, other factors, such as frequency of infections or recurrence, as well as the sequelae of infections, may also play an integral role in low prophylactic use.

 The steep decline in ciprofloxacin use, an 86% decrease over the study period, is an achievement of significance.
-Ciprofloxacin, while superior to non-quinolone antibiotics in clinical outcomes when treating uncomplicated UTI in women, is a broad-spectrum antibiotic with severe consequences of resistance and adverse drug events.^{38,39} In addition, an alarming increase in ciprofloxacin resistant E. coli, the most common pathogen in UTI, has been noted across the globe, including British Columbia .39 To combat antibiotic resistance and enhance appropriate drug use, the community antimicrobial stewardship program, Do Bugs Need Drugs (DBND), had a clinician education program cautioning against fluoroquinolone use but promoting the use of nitrofurantoin, which at the time had only 2.1% of E. coli resistant isolates to nitrofurantoin in 2014.41-43
+Ciprofloxacin, while superior to non-quinolone antibiotics in clinical outcomes when treating uncomplicated UTI in women, is a broad-spectrum antibiotic with severe consequences of resistance and adverse drug events.^{38,39} In addition, an alarming increase in ciprofloxacin-resistant E. coli, the most common pathogen in UTI, has been noted across the globe, including British Columbia.40 To combat antibiotic resistance and enhance appropriate drug use, the community antimicrobial stewardship program, DBND, had a clinician education program cautioning against fluoroquinolone use but promoting the use of nitrofurantoin, which at the time had only 2.1% of E. coli-resistant isolates.41-43

-While the dispensation of most antibiotics declined over the study period, amoxicillinclavulanate, cefixime, and fosfomycin dispensing increased which may be explained by local beta-lactam susceptibility patterns.44 In 2016, 41% of British Columbia's E. coli isolates were resistant to monotherapy ampicillin, while only 24% were resistant to amoxicillin/clavulanate and 11% were resistant to third-generation oral cephalosporin, cefixime.41 With superior activity against resistant uropathogens, amoxicillin/clavulanate and cefixime would be preferred.
-Fosfomycin, on the other hand, has been recommended to be used as a first-line UTI antibiotic in the ESMID/IDSA guidelines of 2011, studied to be as effective as nitrofurantoin in treating UTI.45 However, the use of these antibiotics for rUTI are a mere fraction compared to the use of nitrofurantoin or ciprofloxacin.
-BC specific guidelines released in 2016 for UTI suggest reserving amoxicillin/clavulanate and cefixime for conditions where there is a possibility of increased resistance found in uropathogens.46 In addition, ESMID/IDSA guidelines suggest reserving fosfomycin for its efficacy against multi-drug resistant isolates, electing to use nitrofurantoin or SMX/TMP instead.45 The findings of our study are in line with guideline recommendations, and indicate appropriate prescribing for rUTI in BC.
+While the dispensation of most antibiotics declined over the study period, amoxicillin-clavulanate, cefixime, and fosfomycin dispensing increased, which may be explained by local beta-lactam susceptibility patterns.44 In 2016, 41% of British Columbia's E. coli isolates were resistant to monotherapy ampicillin, while only 24% were resistant to amoxicillin/clavulanate and 11% were resistant to third-generation oral cephalosporin, cefixime.41 With superior activity against resistant uropathogens, amoxicillin/clavulanate and cefixime would be preferred.
+Fosfomycin, on the other hand, has been recommended to be used as a first-line UTI antibiotic in the European Society of Clinical Microbiology and Infectious Diseases/Infectious Diseases Society of America (ESMID/IDSA) guidelines of 2011, studied to be as effective as nitrofurantoin in treating UTI.45 However, the use of these antibiotics for rUTI are very minimal compared to the use of nitrofurantoin or ciprofloxacin.

+BC-specific guidelines released in 2016 for UTI suggest reserving amoxicillin/clavulanate and cefixime for conditions where there is a possibility of increased resistance found in uropathogens.46 In addition, ESMID/IDSA guidelines suggest reserving fosfomycin for its efficacy against multidrug-resistant isolates, electing to use nitrofurantoin or SMX/TMP instead.45 The findings of our study are in line with guideline recommendations, and indicate appropriate prescribing for rUTI in BC.